expobrain/expobrain-blog/_posts/2012-05-12-box2d-physics-simulation-on-android.md

 * `DEFAULT_GRAVITY` is zero when the simultation starts because it'll be updated by the reading from the device's accellerometer

-* `ALLOW_SLEEP` usually is set to `true` to allow Box2D to ignore the simulatio on objects in a rest state; because I'm changing the gravity during the simulation I'm setting it to `false` to continuosly simulate the position of the objects
+* `ALLOW_SLEEP` usually is set to `true` to allow Box2D to ignore the simulatio on objects in a rest state; because I'm changing the gravity during the simulation I'm setting it to `false` to continuously simulate the position of the objects

 * `SCREEN_TO_WORLD_RATIO` translate the screen coordinates into physical coordinates; in this example the scale is 2000px/1meter